 Following graduation of its first class in 1980, the college has built on the university’s reputation for excellence.
 Visit our Office for Academic and Student Affairs for more information about the DVM program at the University of Florida.
 Our veterinary medical alumni are active throughout Florida, the United States and overseas in areas ranging from in-depth scientific research to traditional small and large animal practice, zoological and aquatic medicine, public health, epidemiology and the military.
 For more information about alumni events and activities, visit the Office of Advancement and Alumni Affairs web page.

-We pride ourselves in our commitment to advancing scientific medical knowledge.
-More than 199 individuals have completed either master of science (MS) or doctor of philosophy (PhD) degrees in Veterinary Medical Sciences through our graduate studies program.
-These individuals are working in academia, in the biomedical sciences, in government and in industry to advance animal, human and environmental health.
+We pride ourselves in our commitment to advancing scientific knowledge.
+We offer master of science (MS) and doctor of philosophy (PhD) degrees in Veterinary Medical Sciences through our graduate studies program.
+Recipients of graduate degrees from our college are working in academia, in the biomedical sciences, in government and in industry to advance animal, human and environmental health.
 More Information about graduate studies can be found here.

-- Educate veterinary students to meet the needs of Florida and beyond.
+- Educate veterinary medical students to meet the needs of Florida and beyond.

 - Provide clinical educational experiences with all major species for students, interns, and residents and service referring veterinarians and animal owners through the UF Veterinary Hospitals and outreach programs

 - Develop new knowledge through basic science research, clinical research, and educational programs.

 - Disseminate knowledge to veterinarians and other constituencies needing the services of the College.

 - Prepare the next generation of educators and researchers through its graduate, internship, and residency programs.

 - Work synergistically with UF’s Institute of Food and Agricultural Sciences and the UF Academic Health Center to advance biomedical and agricultural knowledge important to veterinary medicine.